 For in him the whole FULLNESS OF DEITY DWELLS BODILY – Colossians 2:9

-As already stated with Scriptural evidence, Yahweh cannot be contained.
-The context of this verse is about having the fullness of His Spirit, just as all believers in Christ have the same fullness of spirit too.
-The very next verse reveals this.
+As already stated with Scriptural evidence, God cannot be contained.
+The context of this verse is about having the fullness of God's Spirit, but it also sates in the Christian bible that all believers in Jesus have the same fullness of spirit too.

 AND YOU HAVE BEEN FILLED IN HIM, who is the head of all rule and authority. – Colossians 2:10

 For FROM HIS FULLNESS WE HAVE ALL RECEIVED, grace upon grace. – John 1:16